1 9 5 7 (USA)

 12 x 105 minute episodes

 When Steve Allen and The Tonight Show left the air in January 1957, NBC premiered a new late-night show, Tonight!
-America After Dark with Jack Lescoulie (pictured below right) as the host.
+America After Dark with Jack Lescoulie (pictured above) as the host.

 Columnists Hy Gardner, Earl Wilson and Bob Considine handled the New York scenes.
 Iry Kupicent was in Chicago, and Paul Coates was on the West Coast.